kglw-dot-net/phase1/blog/_posts/a conversation with The King Gizzard professor.md

 I was a bit young for the after party, but yeah, the Global Carnival was very much a defining aspect of my childhood.

 Dr. Barry Hill:
-Oh, well you probably would have seen me play, because I used to play in a variety of groups, like as a hired drum and bass player in the nineties.
+Oh, well you probably would have seen me play, because I used to play in a variety of groups there, like as a hired drum and bass player.
 I was with a lot of multicultural groups playing African music, South American music, and hybrid Indian music.
 That era was really instrumental for me, I was very much a Sydney based musician then - and just trying to circle this back to King Gizzard - back then, Sydney and Melbourne bands didn't really get to know each other that much.
 It's just a little bit too far when you're starting out.
 I remember going to Melbourne for the first time in the early 90s and getting blown away by the strength of the music scene.
-While it was happening, we had just been through a progression of shutdowns of live music venues being replaced by pokies [slot machines].
+While it was happening, we had just been through a progression of shutdowns of live music venues being replaced by pokies _[slot machines]_.
 Melbourne just seemed to be really vibrant with amazing music, but not many people getting paid very well.
 Little cafes and pubs that could get liquor licenses that they wouldn’t be able to in New South Wales.
 It's like a different country.

 W.B.T.G.
 Slinger:
 It's funny how little has changed.
 You had the Sydney lockout laws through the 2010s - which were implemented not long after I moved there — and then I could see friends trying to make it in the Melbourne music scene, the difference is just incredible.